Where to Give

 GIVE WHERE IT'S MOST NEEDED

 An unrestricted gift to Community First allows our leadership to make timely decisions about where resources are most needed.
 The flexibility of unrestricted gifts enables us to quickly respond to high-priority projects or newly emerging or future needs that often cannot be anticipated at the time your gift is made.
-You have the option of making an unrestricted gift to Community First Solutions or any of the four organizations in its not-for-profit network: Colonial, Partners in Prime, Community Behavioral Health, and Community First Pharmacy.
+You have the option of making an unrestricted gift to Community First Solutions or any of the organizations in its not-for-profit network: Colonial, Partners in Prime, Community Behavioral Health, LifeSpan and Community First Pharmacy.

 ADDITIONAL GIVING OPPORTUNITIES